-The Library provides laptops for all currently enrolled OCtech students to check out.
+OCtech students, faculty and staff can check laptops out for a limited time.
 All laptops have wireless internet access and the Microsoft Office suite.
 Laptops can be checked out for two weeks with one additional renewal of two weeks.

 Library Instruction